 About Us

-Our Myolex® mission is to assess, monitor, and display changes in skeletal muscle composition and structure to aid in the diagnosis, prognosis, and treatment of neuromuscular conditions.
-We are deeply committed to helping the dedicated clinicians, scientists, caregivers, and above all, patients who are battling these diseases every day, especially those who have a life-threatening or irreversibly debilitating human disease, such as amyotrophic lateral sclerosis (ALS) and Duchenne Muscular Dystrophy (DMD).
+Our Myolex® mission is to build the clinical standard to comprehensively assess and display changes in skeletal muscle composition and micro infrastructure to aid in the diagnosis, prognosis, and monitoring of neuromuscular disorders and muscle wasting diseases.
+We are deeply committed to helping the dedicated clinicians, scientists, caregivers, and above all, patients who are battling these diseases every day.

-Our patented electrical impedance myography (EIM) technology was originally developed by Myolex founder Dr. Seward Rutkove, the Nancy Lurie Marks Chair of the Department of Neurology at Beth Israel Deaconess Medical Center, and Professor of Neurology at Harvard Medical School.
-To date, there are over 170 published clinical research papers about EIM, 10 issued patents and 2 that are pending, and over 10 pharmaceutical company-supported clinical studies.
-Myolex has worked collaboratively with clinical researchers and pharmaceutical scientists to enhance the data-gathering and data analytics capabilities for their neuromuscular trials.
+Our patented electrical impedance myography (EIM) technology was originally developed by Myolex co-founder Dr. Seward Rutkove, the Nancy Lurie Marks Chair of the Department of Neurology at Beth Israel Deaconess Medical Center, and Professor of Neurology at Harvard Medical School.
+To date, there are over 170 published clinical research papers about EIM, 10 issued patents, and over 10 pharmaceutical company-supported clinical studies.